Production music: As popular music

 As noted by library music historian Jonny Trunk, founder of Trunk Records, library music gained wider appeal in the 1990s when it was made public for the first time.
 In the 1980s, there were hundreds of library companies producing music with old records becoming redundant, especially with the advent of CDs.
 By the mid-1990s, these companies, many located in Soho, London, were dumping their old and obsolete vinyl records on local record and charity shops.
 Many record collectors became interested in the genre, and it gained a cult following.
 Trunk wrote the first book on the subject, The Music Library, published in 2005, and in the following years many classic production music records were reissued.

 In the 2000s, library music also began to interest crate-digging hip hop producers.
 Some were interested, in part, because of the sample-clearance issues faced with commercial music releases while others, such as Madlib, have used it for its unique musical quality.
 Library music has been sampled by artists including the Avalanches, Jay-Z, Beyoncé, A$AP Rocky, Flying Lotus, RZA, Swizz Beatz and Ghostface Killah.
 Some music producers, such as Frank Dukes, have also been inspired by the library music model and distribute some of their compositions as production music for sampling.

 Industry

 Market

 The production music market is dominated by libraries affiliated with the large record and publishing companies: Universal Music Publishing Group library music has the music libraries of Chappell Recording Music Library, Bruton, Atmosphere, and others such as Killer Tracks; Concord Music owns Imagem Production Music, formerly Boosey & Hawkes Production Music, which includes the Cavendish, Abaco and Strip Sounds labels; Sony Music Publishing owns KPM Music and Extreme Music; BMG Rights Management runs its own production music division; and Warner Chappell Music owns Warner/Chappell Production Music.

 Sonoton is the largest independent production music library.
-Other independent libraries include Vanacore Music and West One Music Group.
+Other independent libraries include Vanacore Music, ALIBI Music, and West One Music Group.